AmritRVardhan/Backend-flask/README.md

 docker pull amritrv/dockerhub:backend-flask

 I used postman to send/receive GET/POST requests to test the same.
 I have used flask to create the backend.
-After pulling the docker image use the command
+After pulling the docker image use the below command to run the server.
-> docker run python-flask to run the server.
+> docker run python-flask

 Post the above, use GET and POST commands to get the details.